followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/4 Events/rowExpanded.md

 <!--typeFunctionParamName1_field3-->model<!--/typeFunctionParamName1_field3-->
 <!--typeFunctionParamType1_field3-->object<!--/typeFunctionParamType1_field3-->
 <!--typeFunctionParamDescription1_field3-->
-Data that is available for binding against the element.
-Available only in the Knockout approach.
+The model data.
+Only available if you use Knockout.
 <!--/typeFunctionParamDescription1_field3-->
 <!--typeFunctionParamName1_field4-->key<!--/typeFunctionParamName1_field4-->
 <!--typeFunctionParamType1_field4-->any<!--/typeFunctionParamType1_field4-->
 <!--typeFunctionParamDescription1_field4-->
-The key of the expanded group or master row.
+The key of the row.
 <!--/typeFunctionParamDescription1_field4-->